coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 # Before going to production

 Disable the client libraries ability to throw exceptions when something is wrong.
-That option is only valuable when you are configuring/learning codeRR.
+That option is only valuable when you are configuring/learning Coderr.

 ```csharp
 Err.Configuration.ThrowExceptions = false;